 10) Rhyming Dinosaur Eggs

 More Dinosaur Theme Activities for Kids

-Be sure to check out more great dinosaur activities by clicking on the links below the photo collage.
+If your students loved the dinosaur emergent reader, be sure to check out more great dinosaur activities by clicking on the links below.
 You could have a lot of your dinosaur theme planned out with all of these ideas!

 Hatching Dinosaur Eggs Initial Sound Match // Modern Preschool

 EDITABLE Dinosaur Sight Word Game // Playdough to Plato

 Salt Crystal Dinosaur Science Experiment // Steamsational